 - The vet may also prescribe medication to assist with your dog’s recovery and to make them more comfortable during their recovery

 How can you protect your dog against kennel cough?

 You can keep your dog protected from contracting canine parainfluenza virus or bordetella bronchisepticam, one of the common bacterial causes of kennel cough, by vaccinating them against the virus.
-For more information on dog vaccinations, read our blog.?
+See our pricing and offers page for our vaccination prices

 If you suspect your dog is unwell with a cold, please don’t hesitate to get in touch with your local Animal Trust clinic.